vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 4th ( and not on 3rd mixed with and ).
 Saubhāgyūrāptitrata-This is a māsavrata; Kr̥ṣṇa deity ; begin

-on the 1st tithi after Māgha pūrṇimā (by pūrṇimānta reckoning ); worship image of Kr̥ṣṇa or his picture on a strip of cloth; performer to bathe with water scented with priyangu ( panic seed or Italian millet ), offer caru ( boiled rice ) mixed with priyangu and homa with the same; for a month; on Phā. pārṇimā after three days' fast donate two garments dyed with saffron, a vessel full of honey &c.; this confers saubhāgya and beauty; HV II.
+on the 1st tithi after Māgha pūrṇimā (by pūrṇimānta reckoning ); worship image of Kr̥ṣṇa or his picture on a strip of cloth; performer to bathe with water scented with priyangu ( panic seed or Italian millet ), offer caru ( boiled rice ) mixed with priyangu and homa with the same; for a month; on Phā. pūrṇimā after three days' fast donate two garments dyed with saffron, a vessel full of honey &c.; this confers saubhāgya and beauty; HV II.
 799 (from Vi.
 Dh.

 III, 204, 1-5).
 Saubhāgyūṣtaka-Mat. ( 60.
 8-9) provides that eight things are